csmende/nug-k8s-event/README.md

 Step 3)

+Go to https://cloud.netapp.com.
+Look for the chat bubble on the bottom right from Phoebe & say HI!

-Go to https://cloud.netapp.com & sign in.
-Click on NetApp Kubernetes Service Start Free Trial.
+Then sign & click on NetApp Kubernetes Service Start Free Trial.

 Click on + Add Cluster.
 Choose your cloud & follow authentication instructions.
 GCP & AWS are easiest.